jingwenhuang96/Fashion_MNIST_Classification/README.md

 label 6 — Shirt is easier to be classified as label 0 — T-shirt/top.
 CNN model performs relatively not well on classifying shirt.

+## Future Improvement

+Keep working on the models to improve the accuracy rate, and adding more classifiers to solve this problem